-The purpose of the ASSET program is to offer a manualized soft skills intervention for trainers, an effective and comprehensive learning experience for participants, and empirical support for the use of this intervention for individuals with ASD.
-It is a soft skills training program developed for youth with ASD, ages 14 to 25, both in and out of school, who are seeking employment or who wish to maintain employment by improving work-related soft skills.
-Throughout a 10-week curriculum offered in a group setting, ASSET addresses the following competencies for workplace success: Communication; Networking; Enthusiasm and Attitude; Teamwork; Problem Solving and Critical Thinking; and Professionalism.
-Using a customized and easy to follow training manual with weekly activities and learning objectives tailored for youth with ASD, the ASSET curriculum can be incorporated easily into existing school and community based programs.
+The purpose of the ASSET program is to offer a manualized soft skills intervention for trainers, an effective and comprehensive learning experience for participants, and empirical support for the use of this intervention for individuals with disabilities.
+It is a soft skills training program originally developed for youth with ASD, ages 14 to 25, both in and out of school, who are seeking employment or who wish to maintain employment by improving work-related soft skills.
+The manualized curriculum has since been adapted to be inclusive of various other disabilities.
+Throughout a 13-week curriculum offered in a group setting, ASSET addresses the following competencies for workplace success: Communication; Networking; Enthusiasm and Attitude; Teamwork; Problem Solving and Critical Thinking; and Professionalism.
+Using a customized and easy to follow training manual with weekly activities and learning objectives tailored for youth with disabilities, the ASSET curriculum can be incorporated easily into existing school and community based programs.

 The purpose of the EPASS program is to offer a manualized multicomponent, technology-assisted employment readiness intervention, which provides participants with a functional level of job readiness skills in an efficient manner and improves the hireability and job performance of participants.
-It is an employment readiness skills training program developed for youth with ASD, ages 14 to 25, both in and out of school, who are actively seeking employment.
-Throughout a 12-week curriculum offered in a group setting, EPASS addresses the following competencies for employment readiness: Goal & Job Interest; Job Search; Job Application; Job Interview; First Day on the Job; and Job Maintenance.
-The innovative training approach offered by EPASS, which is different from other existing vocational training programs, will be most customized and beneficial to learning modality of individuals with ASD and assist them in obtaining and sustaining employment in a more effective manner.
+It is an employment readiness skills training program originally developed for youth with ASD, ages 14 to 25, both in and out of school, who are actively seeking employment.
+The manualized curriculum has since been adapted to be inclusive of various other disabilities.
+Throughout a 13-week curriculum offered in a group setting, EPASS addresses the following competencies for employment readiness: Goal & Job Interest; Job Search; Job Application; Job Interview; First Day on the Job; and Job Maintenance.
+The innovative training approach offered by EPASS, which is different from other existing vocational training programs, will be most customized and beneficial to learning modality of youth with disabilities and assist them in obtaining and sustaining employment in a more effective manner.